-In this article, we’ll provide an overview of both product visibility and product buyability on Amazon, the ranking factors of each, and how you can leverage your product feed to drive both objectives.
+In this article, we’ll provide an overview of the two sides of Amazon SEO which is made up of product visibility and product buyability We’ll then dive into the ranking factors of each and how you can leverage your product feed to drive both objectives.

 Ready for a hike through the Amazon?
 Put on your boots and let’s go!

 Amazon SEO is made of up product visibility and product buyability.
 Before we get into the in-depth explanations of each, take a look at this infographic that simplifies the two main ingredients of Amazon SEO.

 Download your free copy of this infographic here.

 Now, let’s take a closer look at both sides.